Lunaria: Virtualized Moonchild: Development and release

 Koneko realized that they needed a writer who could write both science fiction and emotional stories that could make readers cry, which led him to seek out and read science fiction light novels that had that sort of reputation.
 One such novel was Iris on Rainy Days (雨の日のアイリス, Ame no Hi no Iris) by Takeshi Matsuyama, and he followed up with Matsuyama's light novel series She Was Killed By Shooting Stars (君死にたもう流星群, Kimi Shinitamō Ryūseigun), which he felt was closely related to Lunaria's concept.
 This resulted in Koneko contacting Matsuyama about the project in November 2019, which Matsuyama accepted despite misgivings about having never written a video game scenario before.
 Matsuyama started by writing out the story in the form of a novel, which was repeatedly tweaked by input from Koneko.
 Matsuyama also played several of Key's visual novels to give him a better idea of how they are written compared to a novel.
 Although Koneko had been the director of the project since its inception up to at least December 2020, the producer Okano later took over the role of director.
 Character design was provided by both Fumuyun, one of Key's in-house artists continuing from her work on Summer Pockets (2018) and Summer Pockets Reflection Blue (2020), and Sora Saeki.
 Fumuyun drew Tabito and Lunar-Q, and Saeki drew Byakko and Mew Myaf.
 Each of their avatars is based on an animal: a wolf for Tabito, a rabbit for Lunar-Q, a fox for Byakko and a cat for Mew.

 Key released a free game demo on December 9, 2021 on the game's official website.
 Lunaria was released on December 24, 2021 for Windows.
 Three editions were released: a download edition just for the game itself, a limited edition, and a more expensive special edition that comes bundled with more content.
 Both physical editions came bundled with the game's original soundtrack and a full color art book.
 The special edition was also bundled with a tapestry, two acrylic key chains, an illustrated microfiber cloth, stickers, and a special card.

 Lunaria was ported to iOS and Android devices on February 24, 2022.
+A Nintendo Switch port featuring English and simplified Chinese language options was released on February 24, 2024.
+It was released on Steam on August 30, 2024.